Tautness for sets of multiples and applications to $\mathcal B$-free dynamics: Introduction and results

-In \cite[Prop.~2.2]{KKL2016} (the second part of) this conclusion was proved under the assumption that $\cB$ has light tails. \begin{remark} \begin{compactenum}[a)] \item We recall from \cite[Theorem~A]{KKL2016} a purely measure theoretic characterization of tautness: The primitive set $\cB$ is taut if and only if the window $W$ associated to $\cB$ is Haar-regular, i.e. if $\supp(m_H|_W)=W$. \item Also proximality of $X_\eta$ (which is equivalent to $\cB$ having no infinite co-prime subset) can be characterized in terms of the window: $X_\eta$ is proximal if and only if $W$ has no interior point \cite[Th.~C]{KKL2016}. \end{compactenum} \end{remark}
+In \cite[Prop.~2.2]{KKL2016} (the second part of) this conclusion was proved under the assumption that $\cB$ has light tails. \begin{remark} \begin{compactenum}[a)] \item We recall from \cite[Theorem~A]{KKL2016} a purely measure theoretic characterization of tautness: The primitive set $\cB$ is taut if and only if the window $W$ associated to $\cB$ is Haar-regular, i.e. if $\supp(m_H|_W)=W$. \item Also proximality of $X_\eta$ (which is equivalent to $\cB$ having no infinite co-prime subset) can be characterized in terms of the window: $X_\eta$ is proximal if and only if $W$ has no interior point \cite[Thm.~C]{KKL2016}. \item In \cite[Cor.~1]{Keller-heredity}, heredity of $X_\varphi$ is proved under the sole assumptions that $\cB$ is primitive and contains an infinite co-prime subset - no tautness is assumed.
+(Assuming tautness, heredity of $X_\varphi$ would follow immediately from Theorems~\ref{theo:heredity} and~\ref{theo:main}.) {\it Added in proof:} As the referee remarked, heredity of $X_\eta$ would not follow from these weaker assumptions: Take $\cB$ to be the set of all prime numbers.
+Then $\eta=\dots000101000\dots$ and the block $00100$ does not appear on $\eta$. \end{compactenum} \end{remark}

 \paragraph{Acknowledgement} The approach taken in this note occured while I was supervising the MSc thesis of Jakob Seifert \cite{seifert}, who proved the identity $\supp(\nu_\eta)=X_\eta$ under an assumption on the set $\cB$ which implies tautness and is strictly weaker than light tails, but does not seem to be equivalent to tautness, namely: for any finite set $A\subseteq\cP$ there is a thin set $P\subseteq\cP\setminus A$ such that the set $\cB\setminus\cM_P$ has light tails. ($P$ is thin if $\sum_{p\in P}\frac{1}{p}$ converges.)